egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-The updated stable version `.NET MAUI SR3.1 (Service Release 3.1)` is now released on 1 Aug 2022 along with Visual Studio 2022 Version 17.3.0 Preview 6.0 (most probably to get released in the stable channel by this month).
+On the Release channel, `.NET MAUI SR6 (Service Release 6)` is now released on Tue, Oct 11, 2022 along with VS2022 17.3.6

+And on the Preview channel, `.NET MAUI 7.0.0-rc.2.6866 (.NET 7 RC2)` is now released on Tue, Oct 18, 2022 along with VS2022 17.4 Preview 4.0

-Templates have been updated to support the latest release and is available to install from.
+Templates have been updated to support both the release and preview channel and is available to install from.

 |NuGet|VS Marketplace|
 |:---:|:---:|